Facing an Unplanned Pregnancy? [Start Here]

 In the meantime, whether you are considering parenting, abortion or adoption for your child, there are some things you should know about how to move forward with your surprise pregnancy.

 What is Unplanned Pregnancy?

 Sometimes it can be helpful to define unplanned pregnancy.
 An unplanned, accidental or unintended pregnancy is not necessarily synonymous with an unwanted pregnancy.
 The unintended pregnancy definition simply refers to the accidental conception of a child.

-Women who were not planning to have a baby but find themselves facing unexpected pregnancies are experiencing the definition of unplanned pregnancy.
-For some women, an unplanned pregnancy, while unexpected, can come as a pleasant surprise.
+For some women, an unplanned pregnancy can come as a pleasant surprise.
 For others, an unintentional pregnancy is an undesired pregnancy; there are many reasons why a woman might not want to be pregnant, and that’s okay.
-Either way, it is important not to make any assumptions about what these women intend to do with their pregnancies, just as it is important to make sure they have access to pregnancy help, should they require it.
+Either way, nobody should make assumptions about what you intend to do with your unplanned pregnancy, just as it is important to make sure you have access to pregnancy help, should you require it.